tpook92/HaploBlocker/README.md

 This is the github repository for your R-package HaploBlocker.
 For a preprint we refer to biorvix (https://www.biorxiv.org/content/10.1101/339788v2).
 A new version of the preprint has been uploaded 18/3/2019.

-We just upload a new version of the package (1.4.3) that includes function for selection signatures detection (bEHH, iHH), parallel computing for larger windows, and other smaller addon to improve computing time for large datasets as the 1000 Genomes Project.
+We just uploaded a new version of the package (1.4.3) that includes function for selection signatures detection (bEHH, iHH), parallel computing for larger windows, and other smaller addon to improve computing time for large datasets as the 1000 Genomes Project.
 Note that 1.0.0 is not running with the new version of RandomFieldsUtils (0.4.0) - it is highly recommended to use the newest version of both package - RandomFieldsUtils on CRAN is not the newest version!

 For further questions (torsten.pook@uni-goettingen.de)